Skip to main content

 In this tutorial you will learn how to:

-• Track data as it flows though your application
+• Track data as it flows through your application

 • Track metadata at call time